-Often such sites are called “Planets” as the first program to do this several decades ago was called “planet” or “planetplanet”.
+Often such sites are called “Planets” after the first program to do this several decades ago.
+It was called “planet” or “planetplanet”.

 The usual programs for RSS feed aggregator sites are self-contained, written in C or Python, and have to handle reading the feeds, storing the data and generating HTML output all by themselves.
 Scheduling was usually an external issue, handled by cron or some other means.

 A “planet” style WordPress plugin can leave a lot of these tasks for WordPress to handle.
 That means more regular security updates for many functions, and having many other tools available to manipulate the data.

 The PlanetPlanet plugin contains absolutely no code to handle display.
 The WordPress theme will handle that.
 Choose and customize your theme in any way you want to display the imported posts.

 The plug-in by default uses the WordPress integrated “wp-cron” service to schedule the updates, but updates through an external scheduler are equally possible with the WP-CLI interface.

 Posts from the other sites are imported as normal posts in WordPress, and featured images are stored in the media library.
 They can be manipulated in WordPress like any other posts and media.

 WordPress has a “Links” section for keeping a blog-roll.
 Links can be added, modified and removed easily.
 The plug-in stores the RSS feeds in this links section, so there’s not need for specialised tables.

 WordPress post categories are used to keep track of where the posts originate.

 The plug-in intercepts links to imported posts and their categories, and redirects them to the originating site.
 After all, the purpose of a “planet” style RSS feed aggregator is not to copy content from other sites, but to funnel traffic to the contributing sites.
 The content should be read there.